viktoriagajdosova/Enhancing-Meta-Research-in-Psychology-by-Generative-AI/pipelines/01_embedding-for-psychometrics/SETUP.md

 ---
 # (1) Content Validity: Embedding-based alignment

 This code acts as a **content validator** in a single file.
-Its goal is to take a list of questionnaire items (e.g., a test for internet gaming disorder) and automatically determine which official diagnostic criteria (DSM-5) each item measures.
+Its goal is to take a list of questionnaire items (e.g., a test for internet gaming disorder) and automatically determine which official diagnostic criteria (e.g. DSM-5) each item measures.

 ## 1. The Core Idea: How it "thinks"